 A permissioned blockchain is a type of blockchain where the ability to interact with the network, such as writing and reading data, is only accessible to approved actors.

 Permissioned blockchains centrally define the rights that a node has.
-Since nodes are generally trusted institutions, there is significantly less risk of a 51% attack.
-Further, software updates are more efficient to coordinate, since node operators are generally subject to a uniform set of established governance procedures.
-This approach is in contrast to permissionless blockchains such as Bitcoin or Ethereum, where any entity can run a node and participate in consensus.
+Since nodes are generally trusted entities, there is significantly less risk of a 51% attack.
+Further, software updates are more efficient to coordinate since node operators are usually subject to a uniform set of established governance procedures.
+This approach contrasts permissionless blockchains such as Bitcoin or Ethereum, where any entity can run a node and participate in consensus.